ityonemo/ez/README.md

 Zig bindings for elixir-nx.
 You can use CPU-mode nx without having to install jvm, bazel, and python!

+## Seeking Contributors

+I don't have very much bandwidth for this, so if you are interested in the intersection of elixir and fast computational processing, I'm looking for collaborators/contributors.

 ## Instructions

 clone elixir-nx (https://github.com/elixir-nx/nx) into a directory at the same level